adster93/hobbymining/pages/software.md

 ### More Software

-All of the mining software above listed for Linux and Windows also works for Mac OS X. Scroll up yo learn more!
+All of the mining software above listed for Linux and Windows also works for Mac OS X. Scroll up to learn more!

 ## Cash Out your Coins